-- Change passwords for all the services/systems you accessed while abroad.
+- Change your WVU Login password and personal passwords for all the services/systems you accessed while abroad.

 - Perform a full virus and malware scan on your device.

-- Take all University-owned devices to your department or college IT support staff for inspection before connecting them to the University network.
+- If you have particular concerns that your University Device may have been compromised, take it to your department or college IT support staff for inspection before connecting them to the University network.

 Travel to Embargoed Countries

 Devices may not be taken to a destination that is identified as an embargoed country or region by the U.S. government.
-Embargoed countries include Iran, Cuba, North Korea, Syria and Sudan.
+Embargoed countries include Iran, Cuba, North Korea and Syria.
 Certain other countries require a license to import technology.
 For more information on these restrictions, contact the Export Control Office at firstname.lastname@example.org or (304) 293-8614.